ziqi521/cilium/Documentation/contributing/development/contributing_guide.rst

       a comment and a core team member will add the labels for you.
 Most reviewers will do this automatically without prior request.

 #.
-GitHub provides the ability to create a Pull Request in "draft" mode.
+Open a draft pull request.
+GitHub provides the ability to create a Pull
+   Request in "draft" mode.
 On the "New Pull Request" page, below the pull request description box there is a button for creating the pull request.
    Click the arrow and choose "Create draft pull request".
 If your PR is still a work in progress, please select this mode.
 You will still be able to run the CI against it.
 Once the PR is ready for review you can click in "Ready for review" button at the bottom of the page" and reviewers will start reviewing.
    When you are actively changing your PR, set it back to draft PR mode to signal that reviewers do not need to spend time reviewing the PR right now.
    When it is ready for review again, mark it ready for review again.

 .. image:: https://i1.wp.com/user-images.githubusercontent.com/3477155/52671177-5d0e0100-2ee8-11e9-8645-bdd923b7d93b.gif
     :align: center